-In cases of prolonged absence the student or his or her representative should communicate with the student's graduate associate dean as soon as the prospect of extended absence becomes clear.
-The academic arrangements for the student's return to the course should be made with the Graduate Associate Dean's Office as soon as the student's health and other circumstances permit.
+In cases of prolonged absence the student or his or her representative should communicate with the student's graduate associate dean or representative as soon as the prospect of extended absence becomes clear.
+Academic arrangements for the student's return to the course should be made as soon as the student's health and other circumstances permit.